tjd45/scrollytelling/README.md

 ## Prepare the Data:

 Let's start by importing [D3 JS](https://d3js.org/).
-As with the previous homework, we are also updating to the most recent version of D3 - v6 - so you can expect some changes from the previous homework and from the book.
-Having said that, much of what we will be doing in this homework closely follows the material in Chapter 13 with some updates for new syntax.
+This assignment is using updated to use D3 - v6 - so you can expect some changes from the previous homework.

 ```html
 <script src="https://d3js.org/d3.v6.min.js"></script>